How to test Private Methods using Junit 5

 }

-Executing the above test class will give you the following output:
+} Executing the above test class will pass the Junit test case.

 That’s an idea how to test your private methods in Java and Spring applications.